wanghaitang/learngit/readme.txt

-This is a simple practise
+This is a practise lib for learn git . my first remote push .
-adag
-gas
-Git tracks changes of files
+1
+2
+3
+4.I want to modify the file to push to remote lib.